For nothing is secret that will not be revealed,nor anything hidden that will not be known and come to light.

 Jonah was a prophet commanded by God to preach a message of repentance to the depraved city of Nineveh.
 Rather than obeying God’s instructions, Jonah fled in the opposite direction to the port city of Joppa and boarded a ship to Tarshish.
 Jonah vainly hid from God at sea when suddenly a tempest threatened to swamp the ship.
 The crew suspected that God was angry with one of the passengers and cast lots to unmask the divine offender.
 Jonah was unmasked, and he instructed the crew that the only way to save their ship and themselves would be to cast him overboard.
 In desperation, they promptly complied.
 As soon as Jonah hit the water, the storm dissipated and a large whale swallowed him whole.
 Jonah spent the next three days and nights inside the belly of the leviathan before being vomited up onto dry land.
 As first instructed by God, Jonah journeyed to Nineveh and preached a message of repentance.
 The people listened intently, and the city was saved.

-The second notes of written and concert pitch (E and D) are a nickname for Edward.
-It is fascinating the names GADE and ED are encoded by this opening four notes.
+The second notes of written and concert pitch (E and D) spell “ED”, a nickname for Edward.
+It is fascinating the names Gade and Ed are encoded by the opening four notes.
 Elgar’s initials appear as the second note in written pitch, and the third in concert pitch.
 They are further suggested by the Rehearsal number (55) as E is the fifth letter in the alphabet.
 Elgar initialed multiple cryptograms in the Enigma Variations and this pattern continues in this context, adding a stealth form of authentication.
 As highlighted in the table below, Elgar’s initials appear in the written and concert pitches of the clarinet solos in Variation XIII.

 Mendelssohn, Joachim, Gade, and Goethe all share the common life experience of being raised in the Protestant tradition as Lutherans.
 In the case of Mendelssohn, Gade, and Goethe, they also cite Luther’s musical or literary output in their compositions.
 Although Goethe abandoned his faith as an adult, in his formative youth he “acquired a thorough knowledge of Luther's translation of the Bible, which left its mark on his conversation, letters, and literary work.”
 Meredith Lee even likens the concluding stanza of Goethe’s Die erste Walpurgisnacht to that of Ein feste Burg.
 Mendelssohn set Goethe’s poetry to music as a secular cantata in 1843.
 Mendelssohn was baptized a Lutheran and liberally quotes Luther’s hymn Ein feste Burg in the fourth movement of his Reformation Symphony followed by a set of variations.
 Elgar’s four citations of the Mendelssohn fragment in Variation XIII conveniently pinpoints that exact movement and implies by imitation that Mendelssohn quotes the covert Theme in one of his own works.
 Gade quotes Ein feste Burg in an organ work which includes a variation.